JodliDev/BudDi/README.md

 <img alt="" src="images/header.png"/>
 </p>

-BudDi is an open source project intended to keep track of multiple budgets that you want to send money in a random and distributed fashion.
+BudDi is a web platform intended to automatically fill random budgets (either manually or regularly) and keep track of expenses.

-For example: You can use it to organize all projects or organisations you want to donate money to.
+For example, you can use it to organize all projects or organisations you want to donate money to.
 BudDi will make sure that your donations are distributed equally between all projects.
-And if you want to use an automated schedule, it will also randomly choose the next projects you want to donate to.
+And if you want to use an automated schedule, it will also randomly choose the next projects you want to donate to depending on the time schedule that you have set.

-> Note: I developed this project mostly for my personal use.
-When it has been running bug free for a while, I will consider this project feature complete.
+> Note: I developed this project mostly for my personal use. ~~When it has been running bug-free for a while~~It has been running smoothly for a while now so I ~~will~~ consider BudDi feature complete.
 I might add features if new needs arise or if somebody has interesting ideas (please open a new issue).

 ## How does it work?
 BudDi keeps two lists: "All budgets" and "Waiting to be chosen".
 Entries that are added to the "All budgets" section will also be added to "Next up" automatically.
-Every time you press the "Select a random spending now" button (or when the scheduler does it automatically), one random entry is removed from the "Waiting to be chosen" list and BudDi prompts you to pay money to this budget (by adding it to a third list at the top that can be checkmarked).
+Every time you press the "Select random spending now" button (or when the scheduler does it automatically), one random entry is removed from the "Waiting to be chosen" list.
+Also, BudDi prompts you to pay money to this budget (by adding it to a third list at the top that can be checkmarked).

-When "Waiting to be chosen" is empty, it will automatically be refilled with the entries von "All budgets" and the cycle restarts.
+When the list "Waiting to be chosen" is empty, it will automatically be refilled with the entries from "All budgets" and the cycle restarts.

 ## Features
-- Create budgets and randomly chose them for payment (in an equally distributed fashion).
+- Create budgets and randomly choose them for payment (in an equally distributed fashion).
-- A Scheduler that randomly chooses X budgets every Y days (add 00:30) for payment.
+- A Scheduler that randomly chooses X budgets every Y days (at 00:30) for payment.
 - Upload recipes for payments.
 - Filter payments for a specific year, by budget or tax-exempt state.
+- Set down payments for budgets which will be calculated against random spending.
+- A detailed history of expenses and budgets.
-- Rudimentary user management.
+- User management.

 ## Screenshots